 Dr. Meena is an Insanity/Asylum workout fanatic and also enjoys the occasional trip to Vegas.

 Pam Dean: Office Manager

 Pam has numerous years of experience working in Veterinary Clinics.
 She has worked at clinics in both England and Canada and has been a resident of Strathroy for the past 15 years.

-Pam lives with her husband and two teenage children as well as her one eyed pug, Zoey and two cats, Tony and Kitty.
+Pam lives with her husband and two teenage children as well as a young Bloodhound, Frankie and one eyed pug, Zoey and two cats, Tony and Kitty.
 In her spare time she is seen running and cycling around town and enjoys competing in Triathalons.

 When she is not in the clinic, you will find Krissy hard at work on the farm.
-Krissy, husband Paul, their 2 dogs, Little Debbie a Pembroke Welsh Corgi and Bailey the lab, live together on a dairy/horse farm.
-In addition to husband and dogs, Krissy has 6 horses (Corky, Lacey, Tea, Mugsy, Hannah, and Sugar), and 2 pet goats, brothers Roger and Dodger.
+Krissy , Paul and two kids Abbey and Gordon live together on a dairy/horse farm.
+In addition to husband and kids, Krissy has a dog Reba a Pembroke Welsh Corgi , 4 horses (Tea, Mugsy, Hannah, and Sugar), a pet goat (Dodger) and 2 potbellied pigs ( Rosie and Raisins).
 Krissy could not imagine a day without animals.

 Sarah Stevens: Veterinary Technician

 Sarah graduated from Ridgetown College as a veterinary technician in 2001.
 She has worked in several small animal clinics, as well as for a veterinary microbiologist.
 Sarah also worked for 9 years at an equine surgical referral hospital.
 A year and a half ago, Sarah joined the Caradoc team on a part-time basis.
 Luckily for Caradoc, Sarah now spends more than part-time hours at the clinic.
 Sarah's areas of expertise include pet supplements and our webstore.